Geoogolla/enterprise-docs/docs/designer-guide/manage-content/dataset-management.md

 3. Click `Browse` and select the `.rsd` file to upload.
     ![Auto-Filled Dataset Name](/static/assets/on-premise/images/manage-content/manage-data-sets/upload-dataset-name.png)

-    > If there is no name in the input box, the uploaded `.rsd` file name will be auto-filled.
+    > If the name field is empty, the uploaded `.rsd` file name will be auto-filled.

 4. Select the `DataSource`.
 In the select data source dialog, you can either select a data source that is already available in the Report Server or create a new data source at that time itself.
     ![Select a data source for the uploaded dataset](/static/assets/on-premise/images/manage-content/manage-data-sets/upload-dataset-dialog.png)